 Joint Venture vs Partnership Differences

-What is Joint Venture?
+What is a Joint Venture?

-Joint VentureJoint VentureA joint venture is a commercial arrangement between two or more parties in which the parties pool their assets with the goal of performing a specific task, and each party has joint ownership of the entity and is accountable for the costs, losses, or profits that arise out of the venture. is defined as a type of Business Corporation where two or more firms come together for a specific purpose to attain a certain activity or task and complete specific project.
+Joint VentureJoint VentureA joint venture is a commercial arrangement between two or more parties in which the parties pool their assets with the goal of performing a specific task, and each party has joint ownership of the entity and is accountable for the costs, losses, or profits that arise out of the venture. is defined as a type of business corporation where two or more firms come together for a specific purpose to attain a certain activity or task and complete a specific project.
 The venture formed is non-permanent or temporary in nature (temporary partnership) and description as when the project is completed the joint venture comes to a conclusion.